gpkvt/nginx-rtmp/README.md

-# Docker-Image for nginx with RTMP-Module based on Debian Stretch.
+# Docker-Image for nginx with RTMP-Module based on Debian Stretch

-The intended use is to have as an RTMP ressource for Tools like (https://streamlabs.com/streamlabs-obs)[Streamlabs OBS] or directly stream to (https://www.twitch.tv)[Twitch] in conjunction with IPTV encoding devices (e.g. (https://gosolo.tv/)[Live U Solo]).
+The intended use is to have as an RTMP ressource for Tools like [Streamlabs OBS](https://streamlabs.com/streamlabs-obs) or directly stream to [Twitch](https://www.twitch.tv) in conjunction with IPTV encoding devices, e.g. [LiveU Solo](https://gosolo.tv/).

 ## RTMP Endpoints